DanielArzani/flash-cards/README.md

 - As a user, I can review cards in a selected deck using spaced repetition.
 - As a user, I can mark my answer as correct or incorrect to adjust the review interval.

-## Notes

-- Use [this site](https://frontendmasters.com/blog/patterns-for-memory-efficient-dom-manipulation/) as a reference for faster DOM manipulation.

 ## Future Improvements

 - Add support for syncing data across devices.